datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 - Case 8 of Book of Serenity (_Shōyōroku_),
 - Case 102 of Dogen's Shinji Shobogenzo.

-Central to the case is one main question about enlightenment and the law of karma and its "answer".
-They are rendered different ways according to translators:
+Central to the case is one main pair of question and answer about enlightenment and the law of karma.
+This pair is translated into english with a great deal of variance:

 Robert Aitken, The Gateless Barrier, 1990:
 > \- Does an enlightened person fall under the law of cause and effect or not?